Esri/raster-deep-learning/README.md

    Note: use it with caution, by default batch installation will take 5 GB disk space on C: drive.
 To execute the batch file, right click the batch file and run as administrator.
 This batch file takes less than 5 minutes to run on the author's test machine.

-   - For ArcGIS Enterprise customers, the deep learning libraries need to be installed to the directory *C:\ArcGIS\Server\framework\runtime\ArcGIS\bin\Python* on each raster analytics server machine using command lines.
+   - For ArcGIS Enterprise users, the deep learning libraries need to be installed to the python environment directory:
-   Here is an example to install tensorflow:
+   *C:\ArcGIS\Server\framework\runtime\ArcGIS\bin\Python* on each raster analytics server machine.
+   The batch file *[env_setup_server.bat](env_setup_server.bat)* at root directory is used to automate the environment setup process.
+   Note: use it with caution, by default batch installation will take 5 GB disk space on C: drive.
+To execute the batch file, right click the batch file and run as administrator.
+This batch file takes less than 5 minutes to run on the author's test machine.
+   Once finish the deep learning python environment setup, the users need to restart the ArcGIS server in Services Manager.
+   For more details, here is a document on [Configure ArcGIS Image Server for deep learning raster analytics](https://enterprisedev.arcgis.com/en/portal/latest/administer/windows/configure-and-deploy-arcgis-enterprise-for-deep-learning-raster-analytics.htm).

+   - For users who would like to manually setup deep learning python environment using command lines, here is an example to set up TensorFlow environment on ArcGIS raster analytics server:
        ```
        Step1: Change Directory to ArcGIS python scripts directory.
        cd C:\ArcGIS\Server\framework\runtime\ArcGIS\bin\Python\Scripts